Linny3D/KDE-Klipper-Plasmoid-Plasma6/README.md

 - Toolhead panel with live position (X/Y/Z), speed, flow, and fan.
 - Themed jog pad (absolute moves) and homing controls (All/X/Y/Z).
 - Virtual SD card file picker with refresh.
+- UI enable/disable toggle with visual dimming when paused.

 ## Usage

 - Pick a file from the virtual SD list and press Start.
 - Use the jog pad for XY moves and Z buttons for Z moves.
 - Set jog step and (optional) feedrates in Settings.
+- Use the Enabled switch to pause connections when the printer is offline.

 ## Localization